In this post, I will share some tips to control your views for large models. Let’s see how we can split it into several views.

 Creating Match Line

-Now we need to add a reference to tell people in which sheets are the views.
+Now we need to add a reference to tell people about which sheets are the views.
 We can do this by adding a match line.
 You can activate the match line from Revit ribbon, view tab>sheet composition>matchline.

 Activating match line will activate sketch mode.
 Draw the match line, and after you finish, click finish match line from Revit ribbon.
 Here is my match line.